Jenny Jones, Baroness Jones of Moulsecoomb: Parliamentary candidate

-In the 2005 general election, Jones stood in the Dulwich and West Norwood parliamentary constituency, coming fourth with 2,741 votes (6.5%).
+In the 2005 general election, Jones stood in the Dulwich and West Norwood constituency, coming fourth with 2,741 votes (6.5%).

-In the 2010 general election, she stood in the Camberwell and Peckham parliamentary constituency, coming fourth with 1,361 votes (2.9%).
+In the 2010 general election, she stood in the Camberwell and Peckham constituency, coming fourth with 1,361 votes (2.9%).

 Mayoral candidate

-In March 2011, Jones was selected as the Green Party's candidate for the 2012 London Mayoral election winning 67% of the votes against prominent Green Party members Dr Shahrar Ali and Farid Bakht, stating "At this time of savage cuts to essential services, London needs a Mayor who will create a fairer city and reduce the gap between rich and poor.
+In March 2011, Jones was selected as the Green Party's candidate for the 2012 London mayoral election, winning 67% of the votes against prominent Green Party members Shahrar Ali and Farid Bakht.
+She stated: "At this time of savage cuts to essential services, London needs a Mayor who will create a fairer city and reduce the gap between rich and poor.
 These are hard times for people who care about quality services, local businesses, and protecting the most vulnerable members of our communities.
 I promise to make fighting cuts to housing benefit, the NHS and youth services a key part of my campaign to be Mayor."

-At the election, she came third with 98,913 first preference votes (4.5%), but lost her deposit due to scoring less than 5% of the vote.
+At the election, she came third with 98,913 first preference votes (4.5%), but lost her deposit due to receiving less than 5% of the vote.

 House of Lords

-On 20 September 2013, Jones was created a Life Peer taking the title Baroness Jones of Moulsecoomb, of Moulsecoomb in the County of East Sussex.
+On 20 September 2013, Jones was created a life peer, taking the title Baroness Jones of Moulsecoomb, of Moulsecoomb in the County of East Sussex.
 She was nominated for this appointment by her party after a ballot of members.
 She was introduced to the House of Lords on 5 November 2013.
 She became the first Green Party peer since the death of Tim Beaumont, in 2008.
 Jones was joined in the House of Lords by Natalie Bennett, Baroness Bennett of Manor Castle, in October 2019.